bagisto/bagisto-docs/docs/2.0/themes/create-store-theme.md

 ### Explanation of Parameters

-- `shop-default` This parameter at the top of the file indicates the currently active or default theme for the shop in Bagisto.
-It is set to `'shop-default'`, representing the name of the currently active theme.
+- `default` This parameter at the top of the file indicates the currently active or default theme for the shop-end in Bagisto.
+It is set to `'default'`, representing the name of the currently active theme.

-- `shop` This parameter allows you to define the configurations for your custom theme for the shop end.
+- `themes` This parameter allows you to define the configurations for your custom theme for the shop end.
 You can create and use multiple themes simultaneously in Bagisto.

-- Inside the `'shop'` array, there is another array named `'default'`, which represents your currently active theme.
+- Inside the `'themes'` array, there is another array named `'default'`, which represents your currently active theme.
 It contains several key-value pairs that are explained below:

     - `views_path` This parameter specifies the path to the views or blade files for your custom theme.